jeherve/WP-Facebook-applications/readme.txt

 The only way to solve the issue is to buy an SSL certificate for your domain, and once set, fill in the secure URL for your tab in the applications settings.

 == Changelog ==

+= 0.2 =
+* Move files to trunk root to get the plugin to work, beginner's mistake

 = 0.1 =
 * Initial release